 There are two responses of the immune system.
 They classified as innate response and adaptive response.

 These ruthless guards are phagocytes, which kill intruders.
-They engulf them and destroy them completely.
+They engulf them and eradicate them.
 It is an innate response.

 Adaptive immune system response happens when specific antigens show up.
 The immune system produces antibodies to react to intruders.